SparrowDb/sparrowdb_java/README.md

 * Go to Sparrow directory
 * Run: mvn clean install

 After that we start the server.
-Running the startup script; it can be stopped with ctrl-C.
+Running the startup script; it can be stopped with ctrl-C. Go to sparrowdb root directory.

-	$ cd bin
-	$ sparrow
+	$ bin/sparrow

 Running client.

-	$ python client.py
+	$ bin/sparrow client

 Using Sparrow